Eurypterus: Description

-The ophisthosoma (the abdomen) is composed of 12 segments, each consisting of a fused upper plate (tergite) and bottom plate (sternite).
+The opisthosoma (the abdomen) is composed of 12 segments, each consisting of a fused upper plate (tergite) and bottom plate (sternite).
 It is further subdivided in two ways.

 Based on the width and structure of each segment, they can be divided into the broad preabdomen (segments 1 to 7) and the narrow postabdomen (segments 8 to 12).
-The preabdomen is the broader segments of the anterior portion of the ophisthosoma while the postabdomen are the last five segments of the Eurypterus body.
+The preabdomen is the broader segments of the anterior portion of the opisthosoma while the postabdomen are the last five segments of the Eurypterus body.
 Each of the segments of the postabdomen contain lateral flattened protrusions known as the epimera with the exception of the last needle-like (styliform) part of the body known as the telson.
 The segment immediately preceding the telson (which also has the largest epimera of the postabdomen) is known as the pretelson.

-An alternative way to divide the ophisthosoma is by function.
+An alternative way to divide the opisthosoma is by function.
 It can also be divided into the mesosoma (segments 1 to 6), and the metasoma (segments 7 to 12).
 The mesosoma contains the gills and reproductive organs of Eurypterus.
-Its ventral segments are overlaid by appendage-derived plates known as Blatfüsse (singular Blatfuss, German for "sheet foot").
+Its ventral segments are overlaid by appendage-derived plates known as Blattfüsse (singular Blattfuss, German for "sheet foot").
 Protected within which are the branchial chambers which contain the respiratory organs of Eurypterus.
-The metasoma, meanwhile, do not possess Blatfüsse.
+The metasoma, meanwhile, do not possess Blattfüsse.

 Some authors incorrectly use mesosoma and preabdomen interchangeably, as with metasoma and postabdomen.

 The main respiratory organs of Eurypterus were what seems to be book gills, located in branchial chambers within the segments of the mesosoma.
 They may have been used for underwater respiration.
 They are composed of several layers of thin tissue stacked in such a way as to resemble the pages of a book, hence the name.
 In addition, they also possessed five pairs of oval-shaped areas covered with microscopic projections on the ceiling of the second branchial chambers within the mesosoma, immediately below the gill tracts.
 These areas are known as Kiemenplatten (or gill-tracts, though the former term is preferred).
 They are unique to eurypterids.

 Eurypterus are sexually dimorphic.
 On the bottom side of the first two segments of the mesosoma are central appendages used for reproduction.
 In females, they are long and narrow.
 In the males they are very short.
 A minority of authors, however, assume the reverse: longer genital appendage for males, shorter for females.

 The exoskeleton of Eurypterus is often covered with small outgrowths known as ornamentation.
 They include pustules (small protrusions), scales, and striations.
 They vary by species and are used for identification.
 For more detailed diagnostic descriptions of each species under Eurypterus, see sections below.